the-laurel/laurels/docs/en/FirstEffort.md

 You have artistic freedom.
 You can show your image using a webcam (ideally) or not.
 You can use your own voice (ideally) or a software-generated voice (if your English is not clear enough).
 You can show code examples and demos alongside the provided slides.
 An example: https://www.youtube.com/watch?v=ZZtGu9_rUHE
 The first slide (from branding) should be the intro and the last the outro.
-If the web browser is Chrome, you may use https://nighteye.app/ to obtain a dark background (better aligned to the style of most other videos).
+You may use https://nighteye.app/ to obtain a dark background (better aligned to the style of most other videos) in your web browser.

 ## - Upvote The Laurel Project (TLP) efforts (optional)